Left Right Left (film): Critical response

 The Times of India rated the movie (3/5) and stated that "Loads of brilliance goes into each character.
 Few films have shown more intensity in depicting the effects of politics on individuals than Left Right Left."
 Jabir Mushthari of The Hindu found the movie to be refreshing and said, "The movie entertainingly refers to a number of issues presently faced by society even while seeking answers to certain key questions such as who is a "real communist" and what their plight is in the changing scenario."
 Malayala Manorama rated the movie (3/5) and called it a 'feast for discerning film connoisseurs'.
 Deccan Chronicle rated the movie (3.5/5).
 Suresh Kumar of East Coast Daily compared the movie to classics from the Golden Era of Malayalam Film.

 Veeyen of Nowrunning.com rated the film (3/5) and said "'Left Right Left' has a rare, melancholic, poetic power that is magical in more ways than one.
 It invites the audience to delve deep beneath the rugged, craggy portrait of the society that we live in.
 A glorious tale on perseverance, struggles and survival, 'Left Right Left' enters the pantheon of must-see movies with grace."
 Sify.com rated the movie as Good.
 Yentha.com rated the movie (3.5/5)and said that "For anyone who is exasperated by the ragbag of 'one time watch' films now-a-days, this film is a relief."
 Oneindia.in stated that the movie has a hard-hitting tale, which is thought provoking and sure to start serious debate on the topic that it deals with.
 Webdunia.com called it the best Malayalam movie of recent times.
 Paresh C Palicha of Rediff.com called it a brilliant movie and said "The film can be described as intense, gritty, real, brave and most of all, honest.
 It depicts the degradation of politics today and tries to analyse where it all comes from, justifying the tagline 'Revolution is home made."
 G Krishnamurthy of Movieraga opined that Left Right Left is not a movie, but a mirror image of the political and social set up in Kerala.
+The iconic dialogue 'Maapu Jayan parayulla… keta?
+Azhi engi azhi, kayar engi kayar!' by Indrajith is used in pop culture to this day.